 What to wear in Ibiza

-When I was packing for my last trip to the White Isle, it felt like one of the hardest packing missions I’d faced in a while.
+I was completely lost when it came to packing for my last trip to Ibiza.
 It’s one of those things that, with hindsight, I made far harder than it needed to be but I couldn’t help being overwhelmed.
+If you’re in a similarly flustered state right… don’t panic!

 Our trip to Ibiza was 10 days long in total.
 And not knowing how many times we’d hit the clubs or how exactly we’d spend the days – eco catamarans, mountain bikes and lazy days by our private pool were all on the cards – I spent far too many hours trying to pack the right ratio of beach, active and party outfits for a whole week on the island.